loupeteam/OMJSON/README.md

 # Installation
 To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install omjson`.
 For more information about LPM, see https://loupeteam.github.io/LoupeDocs/tools/lpm.html.

-Note that there is a wrapper package available that serves to deploy this library as an executable task in a project: [WebHmiServer](https://github.com/loupeteam/WebHmiServer).
+Note that there is a wrapper package available that serves to deploy this library as an executable program in a project.
+The source logic is included in the `examples` folder, and it can be installed using LPM by running `lpm install webhmiprog`.
+This will also install OMJSON as a dependency automatically.

 ## Licensing